Bolingbrook, Illinois: Government

 John J. "Jack" Leonard was instrumental in the village's incorporation and served as the village's first mayor.

 In 1971, Bolingbrook purchased station 2 from the Lemont Fire Protection District, which had been serving much of the village, thus establishing its own fire department.
 Since then, that station has been expanded and four others have been built.

 As of September 2024, the acting mayor of Bolingbrook is Mary Alexander-Basta.
 On July 31, 2020, longtime mayor Roger C. Claar resigned, having served in the role since 1986; Village Trustee Basta was unanimously appointed by the village board to complete Claar's term.

 Transportation

-Pace provides bus service throughout Chicagoland.
+Pace provides bus service in Bolingbrook and throughout the suburban Chicago area.
+Route 834 provides local service in the village, while routes 755, 850, and 851 run express to Downtown Chicago using the shoulder of Interstate 55 and a number of park-and-ride facilities.